fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Fixed: Progress bar showing only steps title when invalid values are defined for the option.
+Should revert to default "Bars" style.

 = 4.1.1 - 2025-08-22 =

 * Fixed: Compatibility with plugin Payment Plugins for PayPal WooCommerce.
 Fix payment processing error when using the plugin along with some other payment gateways.